 Before I started porting, I consulted with Vadim Antonov, who was basically King of Unix in USSR.
 His suggestion was to start with developing the ABI and calling convention.
 I don't remember if he pointed it out, or if I decided it myself, but Mark's explicit recursion was a non-starter.
 I began looking into the problem and had an idea.

 Mitra-225 had an additional register, L, which was possible to read in userspace.
 I think it pointed at the word where the return address was saved.
-The instruction set had rarely used addressing modes with L as an index register.
+The instruction set featured a few rarely used addressing modes with L as an index register.
 Also, a procedure return instruction set L as a side effect, as I recall.
 Either way, I decided to use L as a frame pointer.
-I found a less than obvious way to extract the return address and save it at L, by tricking the return instruction so it jumped into the body of the function instead of out of it, and that set L. The epilog was even smaller and I think it was basically RET.
+I coded a somewhat unconventional prologue that recovered the return address and previous value of L, then re-set L so it continued to point into stack, and pushed return address there.
+It only took something like 9 instructions.
+The epilog was even smaller and it was basically RET.
 The code was compact and performant enough to allow all C functions to be recursive, as they should.

 When I demonstrated the code to Mark, he looked at me for a long moment and said: "Where have you been before, Pete?"